What to Know About Tuition & Fees

 In contrast to public colleges, Berklee College of Music does not offer a tuition discount to residents of the state.

 The tuition and fee costs quoted here do not include room and board, which will drive up your costs.
-Having said that, many students wind up having to pay below full tuition because they qualify for financial aid as well as other discounts.
+Keep in mind a lot of students have financial aid and scholarships which reduce the cost of college

 View the table below to see 2016 - 2017 academic year costs.